Past, Present, and Future of Bug Tracking in the Generative AI Era: AI-Powered Bug Tracking Framework

 In our proposed framework, the LLM generates multiple candidate patches, each of which is reviewed by a developer or designated reviewer.
 If a patch is approved during this review, it is merged; otherwise, the generation–verification cycle is repeated.
 If the number of unsuccessful cycles goes beyond the set threshold, the developer manually creates a fix.

-By using this approach, instead of manually sifting through the code to create a patch, developers can review and refine AI-generated suggestions, freeing them to focus on more complex, creative tasks.
+By using this approach, instead of manually editing the code, developers can review and refine AI-generated suggestions, freeing them to focus on more complex, creative tasks.
 By minimizing human error and proactively suggesting optimal fixes, the system ensures that the final product is more robust and secure.